Skip to Content

 It isn’t uncommon for German Shepherd owners to try as many ways as possible to help their dog cope with separation anxiety and recover faster.
 However, it’s essential to note that some methods may work while some may do more harm to them.

-Before you begin with the ideal treatment/training to help your German Shepherd overcome separation anxiety, you should ensure that you follow the precautions below.
+Before you begin with the ideal treatment/training to help your German Shepherd overcome separation anxiety, follow the precautions below.

 • Don’t introduce a new person to your German Shepherd at this stage.
 It can lower his recovery rate and add up to his trauma.